Now Reading

 Pinot Grigio/Gris is one of four common Pinot grapes, including Pinot Blanc, Pinot Noir, and Pinot Meunier.
 Pinot is a French word meaning ‘pine’ and alludes to the grape’s tight cluster, creating a cone-shaped bunch.

-The Grape’s Origins
+The Origins of Pinot Grigio

 Considering its connection to Pinot Noir, many assume that the origin of Pinot Grigio/Gris is Burgundy, France.
 Small amounts still grow there, in addition to Champagne.
 However, the most notable versions come from Alsace.
 There, it’s one of four noble grape varieties that make Alsace Grand Cru, Vendange Tardive (VT) and Sélection de Grains Nobles (SGN).

-© 2021 - 2022 SOMM TV | Forgotten Man Films.
+© 2021 - 2024 SOMM TV | Forgotten Man Films.
 All Rights Reserved.
 View our Privacy Policy.